opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 DPDS's evolution is guided by a few principles.

-## Type of contributions

-There are three main types of contribution to DPDS
-* **Community supports**
-  Contributions to the DPDS community that have no direct impact on the specification.
-Adopting the DPDS, participating actively in community discussions, reporting problems, writing documentation for the DPDS website, and spreading the word about DPDS through social channels, events and/or blog posts are some examples of community contributions.

-* **Editorial changes**

-* **Specification changes**
+* **Simplicity and consistency over expressiveness and terseness**

+  "Possible but awkward" is often favored over more complex alternatives.
+Simplicity (e.g. fewer concepts) is more important than expressing more sophisticated ideas or writing less.

+* **Preserve option value**

+  It's hard to know what the future brings; whenever possible, decisions should be made that allow for more options in the future.
+Sometimes this is
+  unintuitive: spec rules often begin more strict than necessary with a future option to loosen when motivated by a real use case.

+* **Understandability is just as important as correctness**

+  The DPDS spec, despite describing technical behavior, is intended to be read by people.
+Use natural tone and include motivation and examples.

+* **Integrates seamlessly with other specifications**

+  Whenever possible, leverage existing external specifications to avoid reinventing the wheel.
+  The decision to define a new part of the specification from the ground up shouldn't be taken lightly.

+* **Simplify adoption through flexibility**

+  Every decision should prioritize adoption by the data community and the supporting ecosystem of tools.
+  Each part of the specification should be independent, optional, and extensible.

 ## Editorial Contributions
-Editorial contributions do not change the interpretation of the spec but instead improve legibility, fix editorial errors, clear up ambiguity, and improve examples
+Editorial contributions do not change the interpretation of the specification but instead improve legibility, fix editorial errors, clear up ambiguity, and improve examples

-Editorial contributions can be merged into the specification by a Committer without a formal process.
+Editorial changes are welcome as PR and can be merged into the specification by a [Committer](#) without a formal process.

 ## Specification Contributions
 Specification contributions  _do_ meaningfully change the interpretation of the specification.

+Small specification changes are welcome as PR and can be merged into the specification by a [Committer](#) without a formal process.

+Bigger specification changes require a more formal process.
 This type of contribution must follow a formal RFC (Request For Comments) process led by a *[champion](#champion-definition)* through a series of *stages* intended to improve *visibility*, allow for *discussion* to reach the best solution, and arrive at *consensus*.
 This process becomes even more important as DPDS's community broadens.